 You probably have questions.
 We definitely have answers.

-By clicking the submit button, you agree to be contacted by phone, text message, or email via automated systems by Ultimate Medical Academy at the phone numbers you provided above.
+By clicking the Request Info button, you agree to be contacted by phone, text message, or email via automated systems by Ultimate Medical Academy at the phone numbers you provided above.
 You are not obligated to enroll.